Remix (book): The internet and commons

-Free Software
+Free software

-Notably Richard Stallman is vocal about his stance on the positive repercussions of utilizing free software, namely Linux.
+Richard Stallman is vocal about his stance on the positive repercussions of utilizing free software, namely Linux.
 Essentially both Stallman and Lessig are on the same page.
 When it comes to 'hybrid' economies, Linux fits the description with its selling point being "benefits", instead of "features".
 This on its own has no standing for 'justice' but rather the profitability of such a software.

 Remixing is this software's very nature.
 The appeal is to "sell" the benefits of its use.
 People no longer have to wait for a company to fix bugs, or other issues with the software and instead they can collaborate and ultimately do it themselves.
 This can be done with other software, but the downside is that legally with paid proprietary software there are repercussions to prevent, the software from being "remixed" and sold as an alternative "original"'.